a338wong/alberta_energy_market_analytics_dashboard/README.md

 ## Limitations

+### Data Availability and Timeliness
-- Natural gas data from FRED is not always updated daily
+- Natural gas price data sourced from FRED is subject to reporting lag and is not consistently updated on a daily basis, which may result in slight misalignment with real-time electricity market conditions
+- Data freshness across sources varies, leading to potential discrepancies in the most recent observations

+### Data Granularity and Alignment
+- Differences in data frequency (e.g., hourly electricity demand vs daily natural gas prices) require resampling and forward-filling, which may introduce approximation error
+- Temporal alignment across datasets may smooth short-term fluctuations, particularly in gas price movements

+### Pipeline and Automation Constraints
-- GitHub Actions scheduling may introduce slight delays
+- GitHub Actions operates on a scheduled basis (hourly), which may introduce delays between data availability and dashboard updates
-- Differences in data granularity across sources
-- Dependence on external APIs for data availability
+- Pipeline reliability is dependent on successful workflow execution and external API responsiveness

+### External Dependencies
+- The system relies on third-party APIs (AESO, FRED, Weather), which may experience downtime, rate limits, or structural changes that could impact data ingestion

-Power BI Deployment Constraint:
+### Power BI Deployment Constraints
-- Due to restrictions associated with Power BI free-tier and school-managed accounts, the dashboard cannot be published publicly via Power BI Service.
+- Due to limitations of Power BI free-tier and school-managed accounts, the dashboard cannot be publicly hosted via Power BI Service
-- To address this, the full `.pbix` file is provided above for local interaction and exploration.
+- As a result, users must download and open the `.pbix` file locally or upload it to Power BI Service using a compatible account
+- Automated data refresh in the cloud environment may require additional configuration (e.g., gateway setup or premium workspace)

 ## Future Improvements

-- Alternative data sources for natural gas to reduce reliance on FRED API
+### Data Enhancements
+- Integrate higher-frequency and more timely natural gas data sources (e.g., intraday or market-based pricing) to improve alignment with electricity market movements
+- Incorporate additional market variables such as load forecasts, generation mix, and intertie flows to better capture supply-demand dynamics

+### Advanced Analytics and Modeling
-- Forecasting models for electricity prices and demand
+- Develop forecasting models for electricity prices and demand (e.g., regression-based or machine learning approaches) to support forward-looking analysis
-- Grid congestion and constraint analysis for price spike drivers
-- Advanced analytics, including volatility modeling and correlation analysis
+- Implement volatility modeling and rolling correlation analysis to better quantify price risk and relationships between market drivers
+- Introduce lag analysis to identify delayed effects of gas prices and weather on electricity prices

+### Market Structure Analysis
+- Incorporate grid congestion and transmission constraint data to analyze structural drivers of price spikes
+- Analyze supply-side factors such as generation outages and capacity constraints

+### System and Pipeline Improvements
+- Enhance pipeline robustness with monitoring, logging, and failure handling for more reliable data ingestion
+- Reduce data latency by increasing refresh frequency or integrating streaming data sources

+### User Experience and Decision Support
-- Alerting system for significant market events
+- Build alerting mechanisms for significant market events (e.g., price spikes, demand surges)
+- Add scenario analysis and interactive filters to simulate market conditions
+- Expand dashboard interactivity with drill-down capabilities and dynamic comparisons

 ## Credits